 - aids us in combatting stress

-Symptoms of magnesium deficiency are similar to those of potassium deficiency and include: nausea, fatigue, trouble sleeping, irritability, pain, weakness, numbness and tingling of the extremities, muscle contraction and cramps, heart arrhythmia and personality changes.
-I don’t know about you, but a lot of the people that I talk to on a daily basis complain of similar symptoms.
-A lot of pain (like back or hip pain), insomnia, anxiety and irritability, and fatigue…we chalk it up to a high-stress lifestyle, which is pretty spot-on, because magnesium helps us to handle stress better.
+Symptoms of magnesium deficiency are similar to those of potassium deficiency.
+They include nausea, fatigue, trouble sleeping, irritability, pain, weakness, numbness, and tingling of the extremities, muscle contraction and cramps, heart arrhythmia, and personality changes.
+I don’t know about you, but a lot of the people that I talk to complain of similar symptoms daily.
+We chalk a lot of pain (like back or hip pain), insomnia, anxiety and irritability, and fatigue up to a high-stress lifestyle, which is pretty spot-on because magnesium helps us handle stress better.
 Instead of pharmaceuticals, maybe we just need more oatmeal or green vegetables, for example.

-Magnesium deficiency is associated with low levels of potassium in the blood and severe magnesium deficiency can result in low levels of calcium in the blood.
-Magnesium, potassium, and calcium are cornerstones of the ultra-healthy DASH diet (Dietary Approaches to Stop Hypertension), which is widely-regarded to be the healthiest diet of all.
+Magnesium deficiency is associated with low levels of potassium in the blood, and severe magnesium deficiency can result in low levels of calcium.
+Magnesium, potassium, and calcium are cornerstones of the ultra-healthy DASH diet (Dietary Approaches to Stop Hypertension), widely regarded as the healthiest diet of all.

-I wondered what someone would have to eat in a day to meet their requirements for both potassium and magnesium; the diet below would provide enough potassium (4731 mg; both males and females over the age of 14 years need 4,700 mg a day) and more than enough magnesium (541 mg; a female between the ages of 31 and 70 need 320 mg a day and a male of the same age needs 420 mg a day).
+I wondered what someone would have to eat in a day to meet their potassium and magnesium requirements.
+The diet below would provide enough potassium (4731 mg; both males and females over the age of 14 years need 4,700 mg a day) and more than enough magnesium (541 mg; a woman between the ages of 31 and 70 need 320 mg a day, and a male of the same age needs 420 mg a day).

-Breakfast: 2 slices whole wheat toast with 2 Tablespoons of peanut butter, 1 orange, 1 cup of milk
+Breakfast: 2 slices whole-wheat toast with 2 Tablespoons of peanut butter, one orange, 1 cup of milk

 Lunch: A grilled chicken and strawberry salad, a container of low-fat yogurt, and 1 ounce of sunflower seeds

-Dinner: 3 oz pork tenderloin, 1/2 cup cooked quinoa, 1/2 cup cooked spinach, and 1 medium sweet potato
+Dinner: 3 oz pork tenderloin, 1/2 cup cooked quinoa, 1/2 cup cooked spinach, and one medium sweet potato

 Snack: 1 cup of cantaloupe